Larchmont Chronicle

 The Larchmont Chronicle is a monthly community newspaper serving Larchmont Village, Hancock Park, Windsor Square, Fremont Place, Park La Brea and Miracle Mile in Los Angeles, California, United States.
 It is independently owned.

 History

-In 1963, two young women canvassed the Larchmont area in Los Angeles to start a community newspaper.
+In 1963, Dawne Goodwin and Jane Gilman canvassed the Larchmont area in Los Angeles to start a community newspaper.
 The first issue of the Larchmont Chronicle was mailed to 10,000 families in the upper income areas of Hancock Park and Windsor Square.
-The women, Dawne Goodwin and Jane Gilman, secured 28 advertisers for the first 12-page issue.
+Both women secured 28 advertisers for the first 12-page issue.
 They each earned $250 on the first issue, and the paper has been in the black ever since.
 Dawne Goodwin retired in 1997, moved to Fallbrook, California, and died on October 14, 2012.
-The Chronicle later expanded its coverage and is now hand-delivered in a plastic bag to 21,000 households.
+The Chronicle later expanded its coverage and is now hand-delivered to 21,000 households.
 On May 1, 2015, Gilman sold the paper to attorney and neighborhood resident John Welborne; Gilman remains a contributing editor.

+As of January 15, The Larchmont Chronicle was purchased by Hutcheson Publishing Group.